balena-io/docs/pages/learn/welcome/concepts.md

 ### Release

-A snapshot of code collected into one or more Docker images.
+A snapshot of the code collected into one or more Docker images.

 ### Application